ArrowMaxGithub/vku/README.md

 ```

 ## More examples
-For more examples check the examples folder.
+For more examples check the [examples repo](https://github.com/ArrowMaxGithub/vku-examples).